-We did include a handful of the most interesting ones at the end of this post, as they may well become actual UNESCO World Heritage Sites in Croatia soon.
+We included a handful of the most interesting ones at the end of this post, as they may soon become actual UNESCO World Heritage Sites in Croatia.

-This list of UNESCO World Heritage Sites in Croatia that are protected, preserved and identified as national heritage make magnificent places to visit in fall (autumn) when the summer crowds have dissipated.
+This list of UNESCO World Heritage Sites in Croatia that are protected, preserved and identified as national heritage makes magnificent places to visit in the fall (autumn) when the summer crowds have dissipated.

 1. Stećci – Medieval Tombstones Graveyards

 So what is Stećci?
 They are cemeteries and regionally distinctive medieval tombstones.
 They date back to the 12th century and are carved from limestone.
-The Stećci feature a broad range of decorative motifs and inscriptions that represent iconographic continuities within medieval Europe and locally distinctive traditions.
+The Stećci feature a broad range of decorative motifs and inscriptions representing iconographic continuities within medieval Europe and locally distinctive traditions.